vic-775/Dual-Agentic-System-for-Pezesha/README.md

   Used to connect one of the agents directly to BigQuery, enabling real-time data access via natural language queries.

 - **LangGraph Architecture:**
-  Merged two independent agents—one specialized in structured data retrieval and the other in policy Q&A—into a single cohesive assistant.
+  Merged two independent agents—one specialized in structured data retrieval and the other in policy Q&A into a single cohesive assistant.

 - **Credit Risk Modeling:**
   Contributed to building credit scoring models using Random Forest and Linear Regression to assess borrower risk and support lending strategies.